carpentries/instructor-training/episodes/05-memory.md

 > 2. Draw a concept map connecting these concepts.
 What relationships do learners need to understand to connect them?
 > 3. How many of these concepts and relationships have been introduced since the previous step or exercise?
 >
 > With a partner or in small groups, discuss what you have found.
+Are your learners at risk of cognitive overload at this point in your workshop?
+Why or why not?
 >
 > This exercise should take about 15 minutes.
 {: .challenge}